mohsenMahmoodzadeh/fact-checks-crawler/Readme.md

 ```
 scrapy crawl FactChecks
 ```
-If you want to store the results of crawling process in a file(an facts.json file for example), then use the following command:
+If you want to store the results of crawling process in a file(a facts.json file for example), then use the following command:
 ```
 scrapy crawl FactChecks -o facts.json
 ```